cajones314/avocd2019/README.md

 ## How the code is organized

-Each day is contained within its on Class in the `days` folder.
+Each day is contained within its own Class in the `days` folder.
 The individual Days subclass the Base `Class Day`.

 The input data is stored in the folder: `data`